XenoVerve/xen-tab/readme.md

-# 🌟 XenoTab: The Ultimate New Tab Experience 🌟
+# 🌟 XenTab: The Ultimate New Tab Experience 🌟

-Welcome to the XenoTab repository!
-XenoTab is a feature-rich, clean, and modern browser extension that aims to revolutionize the way you interact with new tabs.
+Welcome to the XenTab repository!
+XenTab is a feature-rich, clean, and modern browser extension that aims to revolutionize the way you interact with new tabs.
 Say goodbye to the dull and uneventful default new tab pages and say hello to endless customization and functionality.

 ## Key Features
 - ⏰ **Time & Weather**: Stay informed with accurate local time and weather information.